emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has watch lists + continue watching, and you can login to sync them across devices. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site works well, but doesn't look too great on mobile. 🟡
 1. Site does have a custom player. ✔️

-***
-## Mapple.tv
-### Score: 21/26
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams consistently for both new and old content. ✔️
-1. Has 9 servers, but does not auto-switch if ones fails. 🟡
-1. Site does have episode auto-next (server 1). ✔️
-1. Very nice UI, looks modern, search works well. ✔️
-1. Has built in subs for most content. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site has watch lists, and you can login to sync them across devices. ✔️
-1. Has decent content sorting, but more discoverability options could be added. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Site does have a custom player. ✔️